 Christine has held a number of national leadership positions and is dedicated to working collaboratively to ensure the UK has a thriving research and innovation ecosystem.
 A previous Director, Christine, returns to the board with a tight focus on helping the ICR fulfil its strategic aims

 Karen Roy started her career as a clinical research associate at Chiltern International, joining The ICR Board from 2001 to 2006 when she headed the Clinical Development department in UK, Scandinavia and Central and Eastern Europe.
 Karen also ran EDC Solutions, a group supporting EDC implementation at Investigator sites.
 She then moved to Phlexglobal to focus on trial master files at Phlexglobal, including founding the TMF Reference Model.
-Karen is now consulting and passionate about the UK being one of the best places for Clinical Research and has therefore come full circle to Chair the ICR Board in support of this quest.
+Karen is now consulting and passionate about the UK being one of the best places for Clinical Research and has therefore come full circle to Co-Chair the ICR Board in support of this quest.

 Fiona Wallace, has worked in global CRO and pharma for over 20 years, spanning many countries and Phase I – IV studies such as oncology, ophthalmology, erectile dysfunction and rheumatoid arthritis.
 She specialises in developing high value retention learning solutions by utilising her breadth of experience in project and CRA management, global clinical regulatory training, inspection readiness management and provision of client solutions to improve staff retention and engagement.
 Many clinical researchers face the challenge of how to ensure their clinical trials comply with GCP & regulations: Fiona is determined to help them do so with patient safety and data reliability at the forefront.